udayrajsawhney/GeoSearch-Search-Engine/README.md

 described in web documents and a location specified by a user.
 It consists of three modules.

-- (1) Gathering web documents,
+- Gathering web documents,
-- (2) a parser extracts address strings from documents and associates latitude-longitude information to the original document and
+- A parser extracts address strings from documents and associates latitude-longitude information to the original document and retrieval module.

-* (3) a retrieval module.
-This system can retrieve location-related web documents overlooked by conventional keyword-based search engines.
+- This system can retrieve location-related web documents overlooked by conventional keyword-based search engines.

 ## To Run Project

 - First create jar file of the project using any IDE Example `IntelliJ IDEA`,
 - File -> Project Structure -> Artifacts -> + -> Follow default settings

-1. To run project first create a `virtual environment` to run `Django baackend server`.
+1. To run project first create a `virtual environment` to run `Django backend server`.
 2. Install dependancies using the command

    > \$ pip install -r requirements.txt